 He's also had to return to the hospital periodically for transfusions to increase his low red and white blood cell counts to combat liver damage made worse by his reliance on alcohol off and on during the last five years.
 Alec used alcohol as an escape from the debilitating illnesses, the pain, and to fight off depression, as he felt his planned life slipping away.
-He lived in a sober living community for several months, has been attending an online AA group five to six nights per week for the last eight months, and has been sober throughout.
+He lived in a sober living community for several months, has been attending an online AA group five to six nights per week for the last ten months, and has been sober throughout.

 During this time, many of his attempts to complete the necessary classes and semesters needed to get his BS in environmental science at Sacramento State were unfortunately foiled, as too often he could not complete the semester requirements before having to return to the hospital to deal with yet another illness.

-After eventually recuperating from the earlier ailments, and while trying to complete what he thought would be his final semester (fall semester of 24), his horrible luck continued.
+After eventually recuperating from the earlier ailments, and while trying to complete what he thought would be his final two semesters (fall of 24 and spring of 25), his horrible luck continued.
 This time it was a serious injury.
 He fell off a horse, breaking both wrists and his right leg in November of 2024.
 Given that it was a complex break his operating doctor inserted a metal plate to help his leg heal correctly.
 Unfortunately, after several months of increasing pain and immobility, he had to return to the hospital for tests that revealed that the metal plate had caused a serious infection, necessitating a second surgery in October of 25 to remove the plate.
 I've enclosed a picture showing the snake-like incision made during the second operation.
 That successful operation has paid off, as he now has almost no pain, exercises daily based on his post-acute care facility's physical therapy routines for his knee, and rebuilding his leg muscles.
 He has been walking with a cane although at times he's had to use a wheel chair, but he told me that he recently walked around school without his cane.

-He remains positive, is in good spirits, and has been sober for months.
+He remains positive, is in good spirits, and has been sober for ten months.
 He left his post-acute care facility a few months ago, has resumed his life in Sacramento in a new apartment, and is back to Sac.
 State for his final spring and summer semesters that he needs to graduate.
 He's also getting his support dog, Ancho, back soon which will add greatly to his well being.

 I've been Alec's primary financial support since high school, except during the three years he dropped out of college to work.
 My ex-wife, and Alec's Mom, Martha, a preschool teacher with limited resources has also helped support him as much as possible.